 - To get started using Predictions in your app, see Get Started with Firebase Predictions.

 - Get started integrating Remote Config with your app.
-To learn more, see Use Firebase Remote Config on Android and Use Firebase Remote Config on iOS.
+To learn more, see Use Firebase Remote Config on Android and Use Firebase Remote Config on Apple platforms.

 - To learn more about Cloud Messaging and the Notifications composer, see Notification messages.